liyengL/bankruptcy_prediction/README.md

 # Bankruptcy Prediction Model

-This repository contains a machine learning model for predicting bankruptcy.
-The model is trained on historical financial data and uses various algorithms and techniques to classify whether a company is at risk of bankruptcy or not.
+This is a project during my graduate studies using machine learning to predict bankruptcy in Spain.

 ## Introduction